danielh-official/danielh-official.github.io/source/_posts/my-first-blog-post.md

 extends: _layouts.post
 section: content
 title: My First Blog Post
-date: 2022-07-20
+date: 2024-9-13
-description: This is your first blog post.
+description: This is my first blog post.
-cover_image: /assets/img/post-cover-image-2.png
 ---

-This is the start of your first blog post.
+Nothing to see here.

+This site was built using Tighten's <a href="https://jigsaw.tighten.com" target="_blank">Jigsaw</a>.